Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing in a simple model of an economy

 \paragraph{Intragenerational earnings elasticity:} Similarly to the properties of the rank correlation, and as depicted in~\fref{rgbm-standard-measures}B, the IGE depends on both the fluctuation amplitude and the reallocation rate.

 \paragraph{Transition matrices:} As evidenced in~\fref{rgbm-wealth-matrices}A, the transition matrices in RGBM reproduce the asymmetric property of the real world transition matrices and are well-approximated by the Gumbel copula (\fref{rgbm-wealth-matrices}B).
 In \fref{rgbm-wealth-matrices}C we visualize the relationship between Gumbel parameter $\theta$ and the reallocation parameter $\tau$ for various fluctuation amplitudes.
 We find that there is an inverse relationship between $\theta$ and $\tau$, and the Gumbel parameter slope is further determined by the magnitude of $\sigma$.
-As $\tau$ increases, the value of the $\theta$ decreases, though disproportionately.
-We hereby point out that the $\theta$ parameter and the rank correlation share a direct relationship which cannot be represented analytically.
-As a way to visualize this relationship in \fref{rgbm-wealth-matrices}D we plot the rank correlation as a function of $\tau$.
+As $\tau$ increases (relaxation time decreases), the value of the $\theta$ decreases, though disproportionately.

 \FloatBarrier